VoidedClouds/van-reactive-element/README.md

 1. **Reactivity**: Properties are not reactive by default.
 Use `van.state()` or `van.derive()` for reactive properties.
 2. **Element Naming**: You must provide the full custom element name (with hyphen) when calling `define`.
 3. **Property Binding**: Properties with attribute binding use `van.state` internally for reactivity.
-4. **The `.val` Getter**: Both class-based and functional components provide a `.val` getter for convenient access to unwrapped property values.
-This is especially useful in functional components where props are accessed through a proxy.

 ### Reactivity Patterns